ragingwind/picker/readme.md

 ## Returns

-If picker can find a target then will returns object contains name/value or not picker returns null.
+If picker can find a target then will returns reference of object or not picker returns null.

 ## License